zcutlip/mock-cli-framework/README.md

 - `invocation_name` is a unique, arbitrary name given to this particular invocation
   - It is recommended that the name be related to the command's arguments and intended action
   - The name should be filesystem-safe as it will be used as the directory name on disk to hold the output files
+- `changes_state` a boolean flag indicating if this command should trigger a state iteration
+- `input` is an optional bytes-like object that will be hashed if provided.
+  - The command invocation will be added under "commands_with_input" using its hash as a key
+  - Since more than one command may work with the same input, the invocations will be further keyed by their command-line arguments

 Here's an example: